 Maximum number of keepalive requests

-When keepalive is on, this option sets the number of requests that a single TCP connection serves.
-For better resource usage, set the maximum number of keepalive requests to 100 or higher.
-For more information on how to set the max keep alive requests in Apache, see MaxKeepAliveRequests Directive in Apache.
-For more information on how to set the keepalive requests in NGINX, see keepalive_requests on the NGINX website.
+When you turn on keepalive, set the number of requests that a single TCP connection serves to 100 or higher.
+To set the request number in Apache, see MaxKeepAliveRequests directive on the Apache website.
+For NGINX, see keepalive_requests on the NGINX website.

 AcceptFilter